amurshak/ethsentinel/README.md

 # ethsentinel
-A simple webapp for monitoring transactions on the latest Ethereum block.
+A simple web-app for monitoring transactions on the latest Ethereum block.